bartczernicki/AzureOpenAILogProbs/README.md

 Because LLMs are essentially neural networks, they can be uncalibrated for specific tasks or domains.
 Basically, when the LLM says it is 8/10 confident or probability of 80%, the model should be correct about 80% of the time (within the error rate).

-  * A model that answered 100 questions with a confidence score of 80%, it should be correct about 80 times (95% CI for this is between 77 and 83 expected correct answers).
-That would reflect perfect calibration.
+  * A model that answered 100 questions with a confidence score of 80%, it should be correct around 80 times.
+This would be ideal calibration.
+    * Note: There is an error rate even if the model is perfectly calibrated around 80%.
+In the case of 100 questions, 95% of the time we expect the range to be between 72 nad 88 questions (+/- 8 questions around 80).
   * A model that answered 100 questions with a confidence score of 80% and was only correct 50 times would be overconfident.
 Note: This is well outside the expected error range.
   * A model that answered 100 questions with a confidence score of 80% and was correct 95 times would be underconfident.
 Note: This is well outside the expected error range.